In the Research Excellence Framework 2014, our Law research was awarded world-leading status.

 Our current research students’ interests range from the application of humanitarian law in Pakistan to an evaluation of provisions for child defendants in English and Welsh courts.
 Our supervisory teams are usually drawn from Anglia Law School staff, but if your research proposal is interdisciplinary we can provide you with appropriate supervision from outside the school.

 We encourage applications that use a range of research methodologies, from doctrinal research to more practical empirical-based research and case studies.

 Full details of our research interests and research council work can be found on individual staff profile pages, but we particularly welcome applications for research study in:

-In September 2016, we will host Sports Law 2016, a one-day conference that will consider legal perspectives on the major issues that confront sport’s stakeholders today.
+In September 2016 we hosted Sports Law 2016, a one-day conference that considered legal perspectives on the major issues that confront sport’s stakeholders today.

-For more information on our research please contact Dr Rohan Kariyawasam, Professor of Law and Faculty Director of Research for Arts, Law & Social Sciences.
+For more information on our research please contact Dr Rohan Kariyawasam, Professor of Law.

 Cultures of the Digital Economy Research Institute (CoDE)